 Brief Reports are short accounts of original studies or a series of cases, provided the number of cases is reasonably large.
 The pattern should follow the same as for original articles.
 The text should contain up to 1500 words, three illustrations or tables, 20 references and two key messages.

 Case Reports should consist of clinical cases highlighting uncommon conditions or presentations.
 Single case reports should provide information regarding new or unusual aspects of etiology, diagnosis or management which adds to the existing knowledge.
-The text should be up to 1000 words and divided into sections - abstract (50 words), introduction, case report and discussion.
-Number of tables/figures (black and white photographs only) should be limited to 2 and up to 10 most recent references.
+The text should be up to 1000 words and divided into sections - abstract (50 words), introduction, case report and discussion should be limited to 500 words.
+Number of tables/figures (black and white photographs only) should be limited to 2 images and upto 5 references.

 Letters to the Editor commenting upon a recent article in JIAPS are welcome within 6 months of the article's publication.
 At the Editorial Boards' discretion, the letter may be sent to the authors and both letter and reply may be published together.
 Letters may also relate to other topics of interest to pediatric surgeons, and/or useful clinical observations.
-Letters should be up to 500 words, contain not more than one Figure/Table and 5 most recent references.
+Letters should be up to 150 words, contain not more than one Figure/Table and 2 references.
 The text need not be divided into sections.

 How I do it aims to assist both trainees and practitioners in mastering essential procedures.
-A detailed illustrated description of surgical technique or procedure should be provided (approx. 1200-1500 words).
+A detailed illustrated description of surgical technique or procedure should be provided (approx. 300 words and 2 images).

 Personal Viewpoints are published on topical pediatric surgical issues including social aspects.
 The authors should have sufficient credible experience on the subject.
 These should not exceed 1500 words.